aleksimo/techwriter/docs/examples/install.md

 ---

 :::note
-Before proceeding, ensure you have [prepared servers for installation](link) and executed the precheck script.
+Before proceeding, ensure you have [prepared servers for installation](https://example.com) and executed the precheck script.
 :::

 ## Prepare variables

-To prepare the environment variables before the installation, connect to the Master server via SSH and in the *`PACKAGE_DIR`* directory (where the installer was extracted earlier, for example, **INSTALL_DIR/wf_installer**), run the following command as *`WFUSER`*:
+To prepare the environment variables before the installation, connect to the Main server via SSH and in the *`PACKAGE_DIR`* directory (where the installer was extracted earlier, for example, **INSTALL_DIR/installer**), run the following command as *`WFUSER`*:

 ```bash
 $ cd PACKAGE_DIR